 5. Cadair Idris, Gwynedd, Wales

-A firm favourite mountain climb of ours is Cadair Idris, it is without a doubt one of the best mountains to climb in the UK.
-At 893 metres, Cadair Idris is the highest mountain in southern Snowdonia.
 It’s not as busy as many other mountains in Snowdonia, which is peaceful and makes for an enjoyable climb.
 The glacial carved scenery is stunning and not to be missed.
 You can take three main routes to reach the summit: Pony Path, Foxs Path and Minffordd Path.
-The ascent to the summit is challenging and not for the faint hearted!
+The ascent to the summit is challenging and not for the faint-hearted!
 It’s relentlessly uphill and requires a decent level of fitness.
+Is Cadair Idris harder to climb than Snowdon?

 We love the myths and legends attached to this mountain.
 Its name derives from ‘Chair of Idris’.
 According to legend, some people believe that Idris was a giant warrior poet who created this seat to sit back and gaze upon the heavens.
 Other people think Cadair Idris is a hunting ground of Gwyn ap Nudd, Lord of the Celtic Underworld’ Annwn’.
 Along with his supernatural red-eared hounds, they herd people’s souls back to the underworld.